 SOC 100 is a prerequisite to all other courses in the department.
 Prerequisites may be waived only by the instructor.

 The writing requirement in the Sociology major is met by completion of the normal courses required to complete the major.

 Although SOC 210 and SOC 220 are not required courses, students contemplating a major in Sociology are encouraged to take these courses early in the major sequence as these subjects are important for upper-level courses.
 Additionally, we suggest that majors and minors complete SOC 301 (Theory) and SOC 302 (Methods) prior to the start of their senior year where possible, as these classes provide background and skills that are helpful for independent studies and 400-level seminars.

 A minor in Sociology consists of a total of six courses, including SOC 100, 301 and 302, and three other courses selected in consultation with the student’s departmental adviser.

-Majors in the Department of Sociology have studied abroad in the following programs in recent years: School for International Training in Granada, Spain; Santiago, Chile; Durban, South Africa; and Buenos Aires, Argentina; Institute for the International Education of Students in Barcelona, Spain and Buenos Aires; Danish Institute for Study Abroad in Copenhagen, Denmark; Hebrew University; Institute for Study Abroad in Australia, Scotland and New Zealand; Syracuse University Abroad in Florence.
-See the International Programs section of the “Catalog” for further information.
+Majors in the Department of Sociology have studied abroad in the following programs in recent years: School for International Training in Salvador, Brazil; Santiago, Chile; Cape Town, South Africa; and Buenos Aires, Argentina; Institute for the International Education of Students in Barcelona, Spain and Buenos Aires; Danish Institute for Study Abroad in Copenhagen, Denmark; Institute for Study Abroad in Australia and Scotland; Syracuse University Abroad in Florence and Madrid.
+See the International Programs section of the Catalog for further information.